 The STAAR report card is surprisingly user friendly, but it can also seem dense with information.
 Dr. B helped me focus on some key numbers on my daughter’s report card.
 On the test results tab, the scale score tells us whether a student is in one of four categories: Masters Grade Level, Meets Grade Level, Approaches Grade Level, or Did Not Meet Grade Level.
 On other tabs, I can see how my daughter answered particular questions, and even read the actual questions.
 But Dr. B advises against focusing on the questions and why your child may have missed some; he recommends using the report card as a tool for the future.

-The parent portal includes a link to a Find a Book Tool that allows you to enter a lexile score and an area of interest to search for book recommendations.
-For my daughter, I entered an estimate of her lexile score, searched for fantasy books, and got hundreds of suggestions.
+The parent portal includes a link to literacy and Lexile tools, including a Find a Book Tool that allows you to enter a Lexile score and an area of interest to search for book recommendations.
+For my daughter, I entered an estimate of her Lexile score, searched for fantasy books, and got hundreds of suggestions.
 With this information, I can log in to the library catalog, place holds on several of these books, and pick them up soon so my daughter can start reading them.

-A quantile score works the same way, but with math skills.
+A Quantile score works the same way, but with math skills.
+The parent portal also includes math and Quantile tools.
 Dr. B recommends using Math@Home to find materials, including videos and problem sets, that will be at the right challenge level and on the right topics to help your students grow in math.

 Unlocking Personalized Learning